fsaresh/fsaresh.github.io/content/about/index.md

 I'm hoping to share a bit of myself with the world here, in the hopes of making someone's life even a little bit easier.

 ## My Professional Experience
-In a professional sense, I'm a software engineering manager with over eight years of technical experience and two years of people management experience.
+In a professional sense, I'm a software engineer with over eight years of technical experience and two years of management experience.
 I have staff engineer level backend experience, and my language of choice these days is Python.

 I have a background in both computer science and psychology from my college days, and I truly enjoy intersections of the two, including people management.
 I have experience in building inclusive and collaborative teams with a growth mindset, while quantifying results around that growth.